Trump Is Using Racism To Appeal To “Suburban Housewives.” It’s Likely To Backfire.

 All summer long, President Donald Trump has attacked Democrats’ fair-housing policies with racist dog whistles, painting them as a threat to “The Suburban Housewives of America” and the “Suburban Lifestyle Dream.”
 Like most of what Trump says, the idea that Joe Biden and the Democrats want to “Abolish Suburbs” is complete bullshit.
 But this desperate rhetoric is worth examining because of what it reveals about the huge gap between how American suburbs are commonly perceived both demographically and politically, and what they are actually like.

 Trump is also doing this by attacking Biden’s housing plan, which is more ambitious than what the Obama administration had instituted.
 Biden wants to end redlining and other policies that have historically excluded Black families from fair access to housing, and helped create the economically and racially segregated communities many people live in now.
-Biden also wants Congress to create a program that would require communities receiving certain Housing and Urban Development (HUD) and Transportation grants to institute zoning changes that would increase neighborhoods’ affordability, diversity, and walkability.
+Biden also wants Congress to create a programme that would require communities receiving certain Housing and Urban Development (HUD) and Transportation grants to institute zoning changes that would increase neighbourhoods’ affordability, diversity, and walkability.
 According to Trump, this is Biden’s grand plan to “abolish the suburbs.”

 The problem is, Trump’s appeal to suburban voters who are terrified of an integrated reality is as horrifying and out-of-date as segregated water fountains.
 In 2020, suburbs have become more racially and economically diverse, diminishing the Republican vision of lily-white, Pleasantville-like cocoons.
 Then too, the concept of “housewives” is archaic (outside of perhaps Bravo TV), especially as a large voting bloc, considering that women now outnumber men in the American workforce.

 While suburban voters are not a monolithic bloc, they are a powerful one — nearly half of voters live in the suburbs.
 It’s suburban voters in key swing states who helped Trump win office in 2016.
 But in 2018, it was also suburban voters who were instrumental in voting in the most diverse class of Democrats in history to gain control of the U.S. House of Representatives: 38 of the 41 districts Democrats flipped blue were suburban.
 Now, just when he needs it the most, Trump is steadily losing suburban support.
 Only 38% of suburban voters approve of Trump’s performance, while 59% disapprove, according to a New York Times/Siena College poll from June.
-Meanwhile, 65% have a favorable view of the Black Lives Matter movement.
+Meanwhile, 65% have a favourable view of the Black Lives Matter movement.
 One in 10 suburban voters say they have participated in a protest, and their presence is felt in places like Portland, where a “Wall of Moms” led by a self-described “suburban wife” stood up to police.
 In that poll, Trump trails Biden by 16 points, 51% to 35%, in suburban areas.
 With the polls turned so resolutely against him, it’s no wonder Trump has been doing what he always does when he feels defensive: rambling, threatening, and fear-mongering, hoping that tricks from the ol’ reliable racist playbook will work if nothing else will.

 “Trump is playing old New York politics from the 1990s,” Jef Pollock, a Democratic pollster, told The New York Times.
 “The reality is that more and more suburban voters have embraced diversity as a positive thing for their community.
 They support the Black Lives Matter movement, and from an aspirational perspective, they want their children to grow up in a more tolerant and less divided country.
 What’s scary to them is the constant division and intolerance that Trump is promulgating.”